-Stereotypes in autistics have a function.
-Some therapies attempt to remove stereotyping from autistics.
-Unless the stereotypy hurts the autistic person or others (in which case it can be managed and redirected to a non-harmful one), it is essential for our regulation.
-Function of stereotypy according to the autistic community:
+Stimming are self-estimulatory behaviours in autistic people, characterized by repetitive movements or sounds.
+They DO have a function.
+Some therapies attempt to remove it, which can lead to the replacement of unhealthy new stims, such as self-harm behaviours.
+Unless it hurts the autistic person or others (in which case it can be managed and redirected to a non-harmful one), it is essential for our regulation.
+Function of stims according to the autistic community:

 Communication of emotional and sensory state